Digital-Business-Council/Digital-Business-Council.github.io/pages/tech-zone/interoperability-framework.md

 ## A whole of economy approach

-+ Standardising interconnections, bridges communities & provides certainty.
++ Standardising interconnections bridges communities and provides certainty.
 + Every business has an access point into the ecosystem (internal, vendor provided or outsourced).
 + Open business discovery – discover the digital capabilities of your trading partner.
 + Well-established and an internationally accepted solution.